Connectors

 fail_mode: open # open | closed

 Then defenseclaw setup guardrail --restart to re-wire.
-With mode: action, preToolUse surfaces a native ask in Copilot when the gateway returns a HITL verdict; the other block events (permissionRequest, agentStop, subagentStop, postToolUseFailure) downgrade to a confirm verdict in the DefenseClaw TUI.
+With mode: action, preToolUse surfaces a native ask in Copilot when the gateway returns a HITL verdict.
+The other block events (permissionRequest, agentStop, subagentStop, postToolUseFailure) use a non-pausing alert/context fallback with the raw confirm action retained in audit.

 Decision aids — should I turn this on?